How Does Screen Time Affect Your Brain, Anxiety & Overall Health?

 The effects on your brain are both behavioral and structural.

-First, mobile phone addiction is real.
-A study of students in 10 countries showed the majority feel acute distress if they have to go without their cellphones for 24 hours.
+First, smartphone addiction is real.
+A study of students in 10 countries showed the majority feel acute distress if they have to go without their phones for 24 hours.
 Meanwhile, most people are checking their phones at least 150 times a day and sending upward of 100-plus texts.

 This problematic use of cellphones has been associated with anxiety, stress, and even depression.
 These habits are causing what top neuroscientists have called "digital dementia," harming important right-brain functions including short-term memory, attention, and concentration in ways that may or may not be reversible.